 Courses listed in the Area of Study are offered as a guide.
 Other courses may also be considered appropriate for the program.
 The inclusion of similar courses must be reviewed by the Evaluation team.
 Students must submit their program plan for review to ensure that course selection is appropriate for the degree.

-Each BSAST in Nuclear Energy Engineering Technology learner is required to meet with an advisor or military representative/advisor.
+Each BSAST in Nuclear Energy Engineering Technology learner is required to meet with a School of Applied Science and Technology advisor or military representative/advisor.